-Before concert in Belgrade, the band will perform at Kustendorf festival on January 16, as part of the regular music program of this festival.
+Before the concert in Belgrade, the band will perform at Kustendorf Festival on January 16, as part of the regular music program of this festival.

 “JapaLkan” published an album named “‘Ajde!
 ‘Ajde!
-‘Ajde!” in 2015, and mini album “Mesečina” in 2017.
+‘Ajde!” in 2015, and mini-album “Mesečina” in 2017.
 Their playlist includes some of the most famous and favourite songs of our nation, such as “Mesečina”, “‘Ajde Jano”, “Ederlezi”, “Niška banja” and others.
-Overall impression is even more emphasized by the authentic Serbian national costumes and opanci, which the members of the group received from a family from Sumadija after the local media wrote about their work in mid-2017.
+The overall impression is even more emphasized by the authentic Serbian national costumes and opanci, which the members of the group received from a family from Sumadija after the local media wrote about their work in mid-2017.

 Company Japan Tobacco International is traditionally the largest corporate promoter of Japanese culture and tradition.
 Under its auspices, some of Japan’s most important artists have visited Serbia in recent years, among which theatre “A La Place”, the percussion band “Ondecoza”, Gocoo drums, the traditional band Variki, the famous pianist Ingrid Fujiko Hemming and many other famous Japanese artists.